w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/custom-keys-documented.md

 type: supplemental
 ---

-:term[Custom keyboard commands] are documented, and that documentation is programmatically and visually available from any :term[page]/:term[view] to which they apply.
+:term[Custom keyboard commands] are documented.
+That documentation is :term[actively available] from any :term[page]/:term[view] to which it applies.

 :::tests
 **Procedure**